uvaai/pdp/complexity/sets/10 sets.md

 So no matter how many elements in the set, checking if elements are present will be fast.
-The fact that sets work with hashing, means that they can also only contain immutable elements, so we we cannot add a list as an element:
+The fact that sets work with hashing, means that they can also only contain hashable elements, so we we cannot add a list as an element:

 	>>> s.add([3, 4])
 	Traceback (most recent call last):